SAP-archive/abap-odata-smoke-test/README.md

 # Purpose

-Sample Code for an ABAP Report to run simple ODATA smoke tests
+ODATA services nowadays serve as a foundation of SAP Fiori apps.
+This ABAP Report provides sample code to run simple ODATA smoke tests in order to check their technical availability after activation.

+Flow:
 * Evaluates all activated ODATA Services
 * Performs a $metadata call
 * (Optional) Performs a service document call